yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 Sonnet 3.5 Intro:
 "Ever tried to come up with perfect examples for few-shot Chain-of-Thought prompts?
 It's not as easy as it sounds, right?
 You want examples that'll really boost the model's performance, but finding them can be a head-scratcher.
 Well, some clever folks have been working on automating this process, and it's pretty cool stuff."

 Writing CoT examples isn't always easy.
-You want good examples that will improve the model performance.
-Like examples that the LLM doesn't handle well yet.
+You want good examples that will improve the model performance, like examples that the LLM doesn't handle well yet.
 This paper automates this step, inspired by active learning from more traditional ML.
 Here's how it works:

 1. Run each example or task through the LLM multiple times.
 2. Look for examples where the LLM gives inconsistent answers. (uncertanity estimation step)
 3. Annotate these examples and add them to your prompt.

 This is nice because you don't need to have labels in order to find examples where the LLM struggles with, and all the extra computation is done offline to build the prompt.

 How is uncertanity esimtated?
 They experiment with different approaches and Disagreemnt and Entropy consistently showed the best performance.
 Disagreemnt is simple, it's based on the number of unique answers generated by the model across multiple runs, divided by the total number of runs.
-Entropy is similar but it also considers that distribution of the unique answers.
+Entropy is similar but it also considers the distribution of the unique answers.
 Two unique answers distributed equally in 10 samples would have a higher entropy (higher uncertanity) than two unique answers with 9/10 identical samples (Disagreement would be the same in both cases).

 They also tried using the model's self confidence (asking the model to evaluate its own confidence in its answer).
 They found it performed poorly as the model tends to be too confident in its generation.
 A better approach was to use the model's log probaiblities but that is not always available.

-Extra read: Auto-CoT that also aims to improve examplers diversity automatically.
+Extra read: [Automatic chain of thought prompting in large language models](https://arxiv.org/pdf/2210.03493) (aka.
+Auto-CoT) also aims to improve examplers' diversity automatically.
 It samples questions with diversity and generates reasoning chains to construct CoT examplers.
-It takes it a step further as it alo annotate the exampler unlike in the adaptive prompt work.
+It takes it a step further as it also annotates the exampler unlike in the adaptive prompt work.
-"Automatic chain of thought prompting in large language models"

 # From Natural Language to Code
 Sonnet 3.5 Intro: "Ever wished your AI assistant could code like a pro?
 Well, get ready!
 We're exploring some cool research that's bridging natural language and code.
 These clever approaches let LLMs handle the thinking while actual programs do the number-crunching.
 It's like giving your AI a super-smart calculator – let's dive in!"